 On October 24, 1996, the Board approved a two-for-one split of the Company's Common Stock.
 The stock split was effected in the form of a distribution to stockholders on December 20, 1996, of one additional share of Common Stock for each share owned as of December 6, 1996.
 The Board authorized the stock split because the Board believed it would broaden the market for, and increase the liquidity of, the Company's Common Stock.
-Although the stock split resulted in a doubling of the number of shares of Common Stock authorized for issuance under the Company's Certificate of Incorporation.
+Although the stock split resulted in a doubling of the number of shares of Common Stock outstanding, it did not increase the total number of shares of Common Stock authorized for issuance under the Company's Certificate of Incorporation.

-As of February 25, 1997, 121,126,532 shares of Common Stock have been issued and are outstanding and another 9,500,000 shares have been reserved for future issuance pursuant to stock options outstanding or that may be granted in the future under the Company's 1988 Plan and 1990 Plan, for a total of 130,626,532 shares of Common Stock outstanding or reserved for issuance upon exercise of options.
+As of February 25, 1997, shares of Common Stock have been issued and are outstanding and another 9,500,000 shares have been reserved for future issuance pursuant to stock options outstanding or that may be granted in the future under the Company's 1988 Plan and 1990 Plan, for a total of shares of Common Stock outstanding or reserved for issuance upon exercise of options.
 Pursuant to the Company's Preferred Share Purchase Rights Plan, as amended in December 1994 ("Rights Plan"), preferred share purchase rights have been reserved for possible issuance thereunder in an amount equal to the number of shares of Common Stock outstanding or reserved for issuance.
 In certain circumstances, shares of Common Stock could become issuable upon exercise of such rights, in an amount not determinate until such time as the rights become exercisable.